Books

 Written with wit and skill, and with much introspection and honesty, this is the story of a mother and daughter, a memoir that reminds us of the love and pain within families and what we do to survive them.

-Categories: Non-fiction NZ, Award winner, Relationships, Blind Low Vision library, 2024 Titles, Ockham Winner
+Categories: Non-fiction NZ, Non-fiction, Award Winner, Relationships, Blind Low Vision Library, 2024 Titles, Ockham Winner

 Reviews